craigcarter42/xbn/README.md

   7. convert  —-   converts programs to Unix executable.

 # Configuration:
 1. Add the following to .bash_profile in your home directory:
   PATH=$PATH":$HOME/.xbn
-2. Create a folder named: (.xbn) in your home directory.
+2. Create a folder named: (.xbn) in your home directory: mkdir ~/.xbn

-  mkdir ~/.xbn

 # Syntax